-Are renters in Frederick County required to pay for renter's insurance?
+Are renters in Frederick County required to purchase renter's insurance?

-The Commonwealth of Virginia does not require that renters in Frederick County to buy renter’s insurance.
-However, our leases require that tenants purchase a renter's insurance policy which pays for losses of the tenant's personal property due to theft, fire, tenant negligence, or if someone is injured at the property.
-A property owner’s insurance policy protects the property from loss, but not the tenant’s personal property if it is damaged, destroyed or stolen.
+The Commonwealth of Virginia does not require that tenants in Frederick County to pay for renter’s insurance.
+However, our leases require that renters obtain a renter's insurance policy which pays for losses of the tenant's personal property due to theft, fire, tenant negligence, or if someone is injured at the property.
+An owner’s insurance policy protects the rental dwelling from loss, but not the renter’s personal property if it is damaged, destroyed or stolen.
 Please contact your insurance agent to let them know that you are putting your property into service.

-a good reference for landlords in Frederick County
+a useful reference for property owners in Frederick County

-- Before you put a renter in your investment in Frederick County
+- Before you move a tenant into your investment in Frederick County

 - Collections and evictions